This post is on EPF i-Saraan aka KWSP i-Saraan (previously known as the 1Malaysia Retirement Savings Scheme (SP1M)).

-For the contribution I made between January 2019 to June 2019, I received a 15% contribution from the government in October 2019.
+For the contribution I made in the first half of 2019, I received a 15% contribution from the government in the last quarter of 2019.

 The screenshot from my EPF i-Akaun is as below:

-While for the contribution I made between July 2019 to December 2019, I received the 15% incentive in February 2020.
+While for the contribution I made in the second half of 2019, I received the 15% incentive in the first quarter of 2020.

 I share the print screens from my EPF i-Akaun below: